- The closing date for entries is midnight 24 April 2023, 11:59 pm.

-1. Entries are welcome from writers anywhere in the world.
+- Entries are welcome from living writers writing in English anywhere in the world.

 What does it cost to enter a story?

-4. Each entry must be accompanied by an entry fee of AU$25, or AU$15 for current ABR subscribers.
-To qualify for the lower entry fee, entrants must hold a current one-year subscription to our print edition or ABR Online, or be a full-time student.
+- Each entry must be accompanied by an entry fee of AU$30, or AU$20 for current ABR.
+To qualify for the lower entry fee, entrants must hold a current print or digital subscription to ABR.

-5. If you don't already subscribe to ABR Online, you can purchase a one-year subscription and enter a single story for a total of AU$65.
-You can then enter additional stories at the discounted rate of $15 each.
+- If you don't have an ABR digital subscription, you can purchase a one-year digital subscription and enter a single story for a total of AU$90.
+You can then enter additional stories at the discounted rate of $20 each.

-7. If you choose not to subscribe to ABR (print or online) when you enter the Prize and you are not already an ABR subscriber, you will receive access to ABR Online free of charge for four months.
+- If you choose not to subscribe to ABR (print and/or online) when you enter the Prize and you are not already an ABR subscriber, you will receive digital access to ABR free of charge for four months.

 Terms and conditions